 Insulation materials for roofs vary from glass wool to polyester and cellulose paper insulation.
 Most manufacturers will claim that the insulation products they manufacture are the best.
 Looking at the various options, we can make an informed decision.

 Aerolite Insulation is a glass wool insulation product that is Eco-friendly and is manufactured to the highest international standards.
-The Aerolite roof insulation is produced with the new TEL Fiberizing technology for exceptional performance.
-The World Health Organisation has given aerolite a 111 rating.
-Making Aerolite safer than most household products found in our kitchens.
+The Aerolite insulation is manufactured with the new TEL Fiberizing technology for exceptional performance.
+The World Health Organisation has given Aerolite a 111 rating.
+We are making Aerolite safer than most household products found in our kitchens.

 The 135mm Aerolite is the premium Aerolite insulation.
-Furthermore with the AA 1/1 fire rating results in a NON Combustable insulation.
-For this reason Aerolite Roof Insulation is recomended for hospitals and schools as well as public areas.
+Furthermore, the AA 1/1 fire rating results in NON-Combustible insulation.
+For this reason, Aerolite Insulation is recommended for hospitals, schools, and public areas.

-Additionally Aerolite is one of the oldest and most installed roof insulation products available.
+Additionally, Aerolite is one of the oldest and most installed Insulation products.

 Isotherm Roof Insulation

-The 145mm Isotherm is SANS compliant for the Cape Town Region including the entire Western Cape region.
+The 145mm Isotherm is SANS-compliant for the Cape Town Region, including the entire Western Cape region.
 The Isotherm Roof Insulation is a great alternative.
-We are happy to install Isotherm for homeowners; however, we may not fit the insulation in public areas like hospitals schools and shopping centers.
+We are happy to install Isotherm for homeowners; however, we may not fit the insulation in public areas like hospitals, schools and shopping centres.

 Platinum Fiber Insulation

-The insulation is a polyester roof insulation.
-Also produced from PET plastic bottles.
-As a result, Platinum fiber is as eco-friendly.
-The insulation is not entirely up to scratch as the product, unfortunately, does not achieve the correct R-value for the Western Cape and Gauteng.
+The insulation is polyester-type insulation produced from PET plastic bottles.
+As a result, Platinum fibre is as eco-friendly.
+Unfortunately, the insulation is not entirely up to scratch, as the product does not achieve the correct R-value for the Western Cape and Gauteng.
 Also, the insulation is a little inconsistent in thickness.
-For this reason, we do not install Platinum fiber.
-Fire rating BB 1/2 COMBUSTABLE.
+For this reason, we do not install Platinum fibre—fire rating BB 1/2 COMBUSTIBLE.

 Think Green Polyester Insulation

-Think green insulation the name says it all.
-However, in the test rolls we received, we would most certainly not recommend the insulation.
+Think green insulation; the name says it all.
+However, we would certainly not recommend the insulation in the test rolls we received.
 Firstly the insulation is under the specification for most regions.
 Secondly, the thickness of the insulation is very inconsistent.
-As we know thickness and R-value are the most critical factor when selecting insulation.
-As a result, the variable thickness does not make the insulation in our opinion a good insulation option.
+As we know, thickness and R-value are the most critical factor when selecting insulation.
+As a result, the variable thickness does not make the insulation, in our opinion, a good insulation option.
 We do not install Think Green Insulation.

-As we know cellulose is pumped into the roof space.
-The first problem with the blown insulation application is that there is no exact thickness preferably a guess as to what the depth maybe.
-Additionally, the paper insulation absorbs water in the event of a roof leak.
+Additionally, the paper insulation absorbs water in a roof leak.
 In most cases, the water leak will end in a ceiling collapse.
-In fact because of the demand to have cellulose insulation removed because of health issues or water damage as a result of cellulose absorbing water.
-We now have the only three roof vacuum machines available for the removal of the cellulose.
+In fact, the demand to remove cellulose insulation is due to health issues or water damage resulting from cellulose absorbing water.
+We now have only three roof vacuum machines available to remove cellulose.